 Hands of Stone attempts to tackle boxing from a creative angle.
 In the opening scene, while Ray watches Duran fight in the ring, De Niro provides a voice-over telling the audience that boxing is an art-form.
 It’s a commendable attempt at trying to put a new spin on an overdone genre, but it doesn’t quite jibe with the rest of the film’s tone, which is very raw and edgy.

-Duran’s life and career is depicted through many big fights that occurred over the course of a decade, and the film portrays the social and political problems that were going on in Panama at the time.
+Duran’s life and career are depicted through many big fights that occurred over the course of a decade, and the film portrays the social and political problems that were going on in Panama at the time.
 The film does delve a bit too deeply into the history of Panama, because it starts to turn into a heavy drama piece, but still it’s interesting nonetheless.

 Hands of Stone is slightly jumbled and uneven, but it’s not short of intensity and prolific acting.
 The performances of De Niro and Ramirez keeps you engaged.
-The film has solid cast, even though Usher delivers a very polished portrayal of Sugar Ray Leonard.
+The film has a solid cast, even though Usher delivers a very polished portrayal of Sugar Ray Leonard.
 Also, it’s great to see De Niro back doing serious acting.

 The poorly edited fight scenes let the film down.
 The shaky camera work and excessive slow-motion close-ups of the boxers exchanging punches, make the action unnatural.
 When you watch a boxing match in real-life, you can almost feel the impact of every blow, and the energy in the ring is radiating.
 Quality fight scenes is the main thing missing in Hands of Stone.

-Overall: Even though Hands of Stone contains lots of engaging drama, it’s the most memorable boxing film.
+Even though Hands of Stone contains lots of engaging drama, it’s the most memorable boxing film.
 It’s in the shadow of greats like Raging Bull (1980) and the Rocky.
 However, the rise of Roberto Duran from a young boy living in a slum, to a legendary boxer, is very compelling.
 I enjoyed the overall story, even though the film does try to cram his whole life into two hours, which is a classic biopic mistake.
-However, Hands of Stone still manages to be entertaining, so it’s still worth watching if you are your willing to overlook the genre cliches.
+However, Hands of Stone still manages to be entertaining, so it’s still worth watching if you are you’re willing to overlook the genre cliches.

 Quoted: “Duran’s reputation as the hardest-hitting boxer in Panama kept growing, a reputation that would one day earn him the nickname … hands of stone.”